jbrunton/clean-arch-katas/katas/game-of-life.md

 For short games, appending each turn to the terminal is fine.
 But for large boards / long games, this quickly becomes awkward.

-Add an option to animate the turns so that they happen 'in place' in the terminal.
-Leave the last turn only in the terminal when the program exits.
+Add options to animate the turns so that they happen 'in place' in the terminal:

+1. A flag to enable animation, which will render each turn over the previous.
+2. The delay between renders in milliseconds.

+Leave the last turn only in the terminal when the program exits so you can see the end state.

 Hints:

-* You might like to clear the terminal before rendering the game.
+* You might like to clear the terminal before rendering the game, to make the most of the terminal space.
 You can do this with `process.stdout.write("\u001Bc");`.
 * You might like to render each turn over the previous turn.
 You can reset the terminal cursor with `process.stdout.moveCursor(0, -y);` (where `y` is the number of lines to move back up the screen).
+* You might like to validate the specified width and height fit in the terminal.
+You can check `process.stdout.columns` and `process.stdout.rows`.

 ## Task 5: Render cell deaths